 Mike was responsible for the multi-national development of the world’s most effective claims management system at USAA in San Antonio, Texas where he worked for 3 years.
 Mike spent five years—including the dot com boom—as a globetrotting programmer designing and implementing web infrastructures for IBM clients around the world.
-Mike reaches an average audience of 1,000 people each year through his work at Future.
+Mike reaches an average audience of 1,000 people each year through his work at Solve Next.

 Greg co-founded C2 Group with John, prior to which he served for seven years as the Director of Brand and Marketing Strategy for Wells Fargo Nikko Investment